Select a Course Below

 Clearly, this isn't the expected result, especially if you haven't yet studied complex numbers.
 This calculator answer isn't helpful.

-Some calculators and programs will do the computations as expected, as displayed at right from my other graphing calculator:
+Some calculators and programs will do the computations as expected, as displayed below from my other graphing calculator:

 Fortunately, you can get around the problem.
 By splitting the numerator and denominator of the fractional power, you can enter the expression so that your calculator should arrive at the correct value.
 After getting the unhelpful answer in my first calculator, I re-entered the number with the power broken into pieces: